 If you do not have a food processor, you are going to get some exercise on this.
 I put the vegetables in the food processor one at a time and pulsed them until they were quite fine.
 The final dish is similar to a very fine cole slaw consistency.

-In the bowl of a food processor pulse the cabbage until it is a very fine chop.
+- In the bowl of a food processor pulse the cabbage until it is a very fine chop.
 Remove the cabbage to a large bowl.
 Process the carrots until they are chopped very fine and remove them to the same bowl.
 Process the broccoli until it is chopped very fine and remove it to the bowl containing the cabbage and carrots.
-Throw in the sliced green onions.
+Add the sliced green onions.

 This is meant to be a lightly dressed salad.
 If you like a very wet salad, increase the ingredients accordingly.
 I have also seen versions that used agave nectar or honey.
 I think the idea is to just try to use a natural sweetener and not processed sugar.
 I happen to have a gallon of maple syrup on hand so that is what appealed to me.